GannettDigital/simulato/docs/_pages/best-practices.md

     - login.model.js
 ```

-As you can see all the components were appended with `.model.js` to help distinguish them from the views themselves, and let a user easily know these are models of the html.
+As you can see all the components were appended with `.model.js` to help distinguish them from the views themselves, and let a user easily know these are models of the HTML.

 Many times the created models for a system live in the same repository / file location as the system itself.
 The same logic applies for where to put the tests, just inside a test folder in the main repository.